ArmindoSalvador/Data/README.md

 # Data
+Armindo Salvador
-# Just a dummy file to start exploring GitHub
+Just a dummy file to start exploring GitHub
+Test :kiss: and :smile: